alrichardbollans/spatial-preposition-annotation-tool-unity3d/Analysis/extra thesis results/readme.md

-Up to date analysis can be found [here](https://github.com/alrichardbollans/semantic-analysis-spatial-prepositions).

 For data, results and code discussed in any of:
 * "Automatic Generation of Typicality Measures for Spatial Language in Grounded Settings" (2020)
 * "Modelling the Polysemy of Spatial Prepositions in Referring Expressions" (2020)